24 Aug DIY Apartment Decorating: Calculating Lost Opportunity Costs

 DIY Apartment Decorating and Lost Opportunity Costs

-Throughout our 10+ years in the multifamily staging industry, we have seen companies that think DIY apartment decorating is the way to go.
+Over the past 10+ years of providing staging services to the professionally managed multifamily housing industry, we have seen a number of companies that think DIY apartment decorating is the way to go.
 However, there are many unseen factors to consider.
-In fact, when it comes to creating/ updating a model outsourcing to industry experts saves money.
+In fact, when it comes to creating/ updating a model, outsourcing to industry experts saves money.
 So, with the start of budgeting season approaching, we wanted to shed some light on lost opportunity costs and DIY apartment decorating.
 In this blog we are going to explain the overlooked factors that apartment owner/operators should consider when planning their 2019 model apartments.

 The Leasing Agent That Decorates Apartments